fwbrasil/activate/README.md

  * The framework supports only Vars declareds in entity constructor parameters.
 ********************************************************

-Use entities always inside transacion:
+Use entities always inside transaction:

 	transacional {
 		val person = new Person("Test", 20)